New England Journal of Medicine July 16, 2015

 Endpoint

-Key result: Saxagliptin did not increase or decrease the rate of ischemic events but resulted in an increased rate of hospitalization for heart failure.
+Key result: Saxagliptin did not increase or decrease the rate of ischemic events but significantly increased the risk of hospitalization for heart failure.

 2013